AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 Attending only one part is fine.

-This course is especially suitable to new researchers trying to understand computational options available to them (including those dealing primarily with data).
-It will also be a good introduction to students who are slowly needing to use more computational power or data in their studies.
-With that said, it is only an introduction, to prepare you to learn more later.

 Prerequisites:

 * No prerequisites
 * You should have access to a ``bash`` shell.
-See instructions below.
+See instructions below for how we can provide this.
-* Aalto or university account useful but not needed
+* Aalto or university account useful but not needed to try things out yourself.

 Part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.